 Differs from a source insofar as it does not have textual data to be searched, but instead only stores metadata about the object it represents.
 Examples: funder, research org., category, country, etc.

-See Data Model for a comprehensive list of supported entities.
+See Data Sources for a comprehensive list of supported entities.

 Entities can only be considered in the context of the source with which they are associated, and cannot be queried independently from that source.
 For example, we can retrieve funders of publications, or funders of research grants, but we can’t search through the set of all funders generally.

 A type of named field on a source record which can be used for faceting, i.e. aggregation of a certain indicator over the result set returned (with aggregations being calculated after any filters have been applied and scoring by search term similarity has been computed).

 Examples of facets for grants: